Amoxicillin and Clavulanate Side Effects in Adults

 If you experience any of these signs, seek emergency medical care immediately.
 Allergic reactions require prompt treatment to prevent serious outcomes.

-People with a history of penicillin allergy should inform their healthcare provider before taking Clavulanate, as cross-reactivity can occur.
+People with a history of penicillin allergy should let their doctor know before taking amoxicillin-clavulanate, as cross-reactivity can occur in roughly 5 to 10 percent of cases.

 When to Contact Your Doctor About Clavulanate Side Effects